neelakansha85/site-setup-wizard/README.md

 # Wordpress Site Setup Wizard Plugin
-Allows multiste registered users to create sites using pre selected features/settings in steps.
+Allows multisite users to create sites using pre selected features/settings in steps.
 This plugin can be used by placing a shortcode [site_setup_wizard] on any page.
-This plugin only works with subdomain multisite install.
+This plugin only works with subdirectory multisite install.

 * Tags: plugin, wordpress, site setup wizard, multisite site registration, site creation, wordpress
 * Requires at least: 4.0
 * Requires PHP: 5.5
-* Tested up to: 4.4.2
+* Tested up to: 4.5.2
 * Stable tag: master
 * License: GPLv2 or later
 * License URI: http://www.gnu.org/licenses/gpl-2.0.html